Analytic function of a matrix: Jordan decomposition

 All complex matrices, whether they are diagonalizable or not, have a Jordan normal form $A = P\,J\,P^{-1}$, where the matrix J consists of Jordan blocks.
+Proper method is presented in details in section 1.2.2, pages 4-7, of the book Higham (2008) by the Hermite interpolation with the use of confluent Vandermonde matrix.
 Consider these blocks separately and apply the power series to a Jordan block: